-As well as lectures and tutorials, students undertake classes in the School’s scientific laboratories equipped with advanced analytical equipment and supported by technical staff.
+As well as lectures and tutorials, students undertake classes in the School’s scientific laboratories equipped with advanced analytical equipment.

-Field trips feature in many units offered in this course, with the University located near a variety of unique study environments, including significant wetlands and estuaries, forests, coastal and inland national parks, and urban and rural development.
-Students gain first-hand knowledge of a range of hands-on skills and environments through the field trips run throughout the course.
+Field trips feature in many units offered in this course, enabling students to gain first-hand knowledge and a range of hands-on skills in many differing environments.
+The University is located near a variety of unique study environments, including significant wetlands and estuaries, forests, coastal and inland national parks, and urban and rural development.

-Graduates are employed in national parks and protected area management, environmental protection, environmental impact assessment and monitoring, environmental education and interpretation, sustainable forestry, fisheries management, aquaculture, ecotourism, and land/river/coast care programs, and in the private sector and all tiers of government.
+In public and private sectors, national park and protected area management, environmental protection, waste management, environmental impact assessment and monitoring, environmental education and interpretation, sustainable forestry, fisheries management, aquaculture, ecotourism, land/river/coast care programs; and in environmental science research.

 Graduates are eligible for membership of the Environment Institute of Australia and New Zealand.

-Students can elect to complete an eight-week industry internship for practical experience, to supplement the theory and field work components of the course.
-Students gain industry experience in organisations across the environmental science spectrum including local, state or federal government agencies; private consultancies; or business enterprises in Australia or overseas.
+Students can complete an eight-week professional placement to gain industry experience.
+Interns can work with organisations across the environmental science spectrum including local, state or federal government agencies; private consultancies; or business enterprises in Australia or overseas.